ray2501/tdbchikaricp/README.md

 Commands
 =====

-tdbc::hikaricp::connection create db configFile ?-option value...?
+tdbc::hikaricp::connection create db configFile ?datasource? ?-option value...?

 Connection to a HakariCP database is established by invoking `tdbc::hikaricp::connection create`, passing it the name to be used as a connection handle, followed by a property file path.